Multiple myeloma

 SPECIALIST.
 HEMATOLOGY AND HEMOTHERAPY DEPARTMENT

-Multiple myeloma is the second most common hematological tumor after lymphomas.
-The treatment of this disease has changed dramatically in recent years thanks to the development of new therapies, such as the approval of 5 new drugs that have managed to double the survival rate of myeloma patients.
+The treatment of this disease has changed significantly in recent years thanks to the development of new therapies, such as the approval of 5 new drugs that have doubled the survival of myeloma patients.

 A PERSONALIZED MEDICINE